 The Service Authority for Freeway Emergencies (SAFE) special revenue fund derives its revenue from the \$1 per vehicle registration fee levied by the State on all registered vehicles within the County.
-It funds motorist aid assistance for the emergency call boxes located strategically on the highways of the County, the Freeway Service Patrol program on major highways, and incident responder grant program.
+It funds motorist aid assistance for the emergency call boxes located strategically on the highways of the County, the Freeway Service Patrol program on major highways, and the incident responder grant program.
 Use of the funds is approved by the Commission as part of the annual budget process.

-In Fiscal Year 2024/2025, vehicle registration revenues are expected to remain relatively flat with a \$12,000 increase.
-State revenues are estimated to decrease by \$348,324 as FSP expenses will be lower and interest is expected to increase by about \$30,000.
-Expenditures are approximately \$1.28 million lower with reduced costs for the Freeway Service Patrol and completion of the incident responder grant.
-Transfers out to the general fund increased by \$375,600 to cover staff time and costs for a Transportation Data and Analytics Pilot Program.
+In Fiscal Year 2025/2026, vehicle registration revenues are expected to remain relatively flat with a \$714 increase.
+State revenues are estimated to increase by \$40,180 and interest is estimated to increase \$46,000.
+Expenditures are \$224,900 lower with reduced costs due to the deferral of the incident responder grant to a future fiscal year.
+Transfers out to the general fund increased by \$18,400 to cover staff time.
 A contingency reserve of \$1.5 million is set aside for capital purposes to assure funds are available when needed.
-The fund balance is expected to decrease approximately \$222,200 after the beginning fund balance was adjusted for anticipated changes for increased one-time expenditures.
+The fund balance is expected to decrease approximately \$426,006.
 The SAFE fund is considered a non-major fund.

-The actual information for Fiscal Year 2022/2023 and the budgeted information for Fiscal Years 2023/2024 and 2024/2025 are included in Table 24 - Service Authority for Freeway Emergencies Fund Fiscal Years 2022/2023 to 2024/2025.
+The actual information for Fiscal Year 2023/2024 and the budgeted information for Fiscal Years 2024/2025 and 2025/2026 are included in Table 24 - Service Authority for Freeway Emergencies Fund Fiscal Years 2023/2024 to 2025/2026.